MTG/essentia/doc/sphinxdoc/howto_streaming_extractor.rst

 Here goes the connection of the algorithms.
-In streaming mode, you do not need an intermediate variable to connect the output of an algorithm and the input of another one on it, you just connect the output of an algorithm directly to its corresponding input.
+In streaming mode, you do not need an intermediate variable to connect the output of an algorithm and the input of another one on it, you simply connect the output of an algorithm directly to its corresponding input.
 You can either use the ``connect(input, output)`` function or the ``>>`` right-shift operator to connect an input to an output.
 In this example, we use the ``>>`` operator, because it looks nicer!